vein-lang/book/docs/runtime/api/Object.md

 ---
 `Class`

-The root class of most Mana class hierarchies, from which subclasses inherit a basic interface to the runtime system and the ability to behave as Mana objects.
+The root class of most Vein class hierarchies, from which subclasses inherit a basic interface to the runtime system and the ability to behave as Vein objects.

 <br/>